darrenyang0116/Global-fishing-vessel-watch/Realtime_data/Choose_data.md

 I ended up choosing [My Ship Tracking](http://www.myshiptracking.com/).
 This website provides certain amount of vessels ducking in the ports.
 Although this is not the most ideal dataset I was looking for, I can still use it to demonstrate how to build a website that visualizes the real-time vessel locations.
 ![My Ship Tracking](http://i.imgur.com/kOr0TJp.png)

+[Next step](Access_data.md), we will learn how to get access to data from My Ship Tracking.